-The same concept can be found in the Siberian, Celtic and Norwegian Shamanism.
+The same concept can be found in the Siberian, Celtic and Native American Shamanism.
 Through the concept of ‘Axis Mundi’, the connection between sky, earth and what is underneath it, through the cosmic tree, which links the superior world with the middle world and the hell.
-In Viking mythology, this tree was called ‘Yggdrasill’ and connected the nine worlds of the underground.
+In the Viking mythology, this tree was called ‘Yggdrasill’ and connected the nine worlds of the underground.
 From the alchemy, we know the concept of ‘Vitriolum’, a trip in the earth’s bowels in search of the ‘occult stone, the real medicine’.
 This is another invitation to explore the unconscious in order to know better its intimate parts.

-Similarly, Jung studies the path of the psyche towards its totality to understand the symbols, dynamics and transformations of the unconscious.
+Similarly, Jung studies the path of psyche toward its totality to understand the symbols, dynamics and transformations of the unconscious.
 The philosopher states that this journey starts with the phase of black, connected to winter and called ‘Nigredo’; this is made of anguished feelings and the meeting of the soul with its own Shadow.
-This latter allegory of the unknown represents all the aspects of the individual’s subconscious, which are unveiled because removed by the influence of the environment.
+This latter, allegory of the unknown represents all the aspects of the individual’s subconscious, which are unveiled because removed by the influence of the environment.
 However, in the night, they emerge in the form of demons.
 Subsequently, black becomes white, and we discover the second phase, ‘Albedo’, connected to spring, to rebirth and to the first meeting of the individual with his own psychology.
 Persephone dwells in the underworld during the winter and comes back to life with spring, making earth bloom again, as well as, the soul finds it rebirth in Jung’s theory and in my sceneries.

 As for the other aspects of the show, the works in ‘Aurora Consurgens’ clearly recall the mystic atmosphere we can find in my previous compositions.
 Wild woods full of curiosities are still the materialization of my inner world.
-The female figure is always the protagonist; she may be the transposition of my own soul in the painting, or maybe the observer’s reflection in a scenery shaped to be shared.
-The theme of transformation is essential as well, and the series of ‘Daphne Descends’ is an example of how transmutation is the only way for innocent souls to find evasion, freedom.
+The female figure is always protagonist; she may be the transposition of my own soul in the painting, or maybe the observer’s reflection in a scenery shaped to be shared.
+The theme of transformation is essential as well, and the series of “Daphne Descends” is an example of how transmutation is the only way for innocent souls to find evasion, freedom.
 In this show, we face a passage, again, but something is different.
 This metamorphosis is much more complex, it is a pure explosion of spiritual energy that needs to express itself.
 Quiet and suspense here are replaced by a vortex of movements; light wants to unveil its power and it suddenly wakes the woods that were asleep for centuries.
 Nature wants to shout its secrets, which are not whispers anymore; the sparkling wings bring the message of awakening to the maidens whose closed eyes are now wide open, to grasp every change in the air.
-Aurora is coming, and it will make beauty triumphant through the eternal recurrence of spring.
+Aurora is coming and it will make beauty triumphant through the eternal recurrence of spring.

 ‘Aurora Consurgens’ by Arthuan Rebis (Exhibition Statement)